Michael Benson

 Professor and Chair

 Gregg Stull is a director and arts manager who has worked extensively throughout the United States and Europe.
 Gregg has received the Grellett C. Simpson Award, UMW’s most prestigious award for excellence in undergraduate teaching, as well as the Mortar Board Outstanding Faculty Award, the Outstanding Young Faculty Award and twice, the Academic Affairs Council Award for Teaching Excellence.
 The graduating class of 2003 honored him with the Mary W. Pinschmidt Award as the “faculty member who had the greatest impact on their lives.”
-Gregg directed the national tour of Crimes Against Nature, featuring Chris Kilmartin as well as the UMW productions of The Laramie Project, RENT, Spring Awakening, Little Shop of Horrors, Vanya and Sonia and Masha and Spike, God of Carnage, and Fun Home among many others.
-Gregg is the Chair of the Department of Theatre & Dance.
+Gregg directed the national tour of Crimes Against Nature, featuring Chris Kilmartin as well as the UMW productions of The Laramie Project, RENT, Spring Awakening, Little Shop of Horrors, Vanya and Sonia and Masha and Spike, God of Carnage, Fun Home, The Curious Incident of the Dog in the Night-Time, and The Rocky Horror Show, among many others.
+He is the Chair of the Department of Theatre & Dance and was named the William V. Anderson Distinguished Professor of Theatre in 2023.

 Office: duPont 328